George Hodel: Reactions

 In July 2018, Sandi Nichols of Indianapolis, Indiana, while going through her recently deceased mother's personal effects, discovered a "Dying Declaration Letter" written by her grandfather, W. Glenn Martin, dated October 26, 1949.
 The handwritten envelope read, "In case of Margaret Ellen's or Glenna Jean's Death" and was initialed "WGM"; the letter was written out of fear that one or both of his teenage daughters might be killed.
 The three-page letter identified W. Glenn Martin as a paid LAPD police informant working for a "Sgt.
 McCawley" (Sgt.
 McCauley, LAPD Internal Affairs Division).
-He described his activities as working undercover for LAPD detectives to help them identify and arrest corrupt police officers; in his words, "... it was to try and see if other officers could be inveigled into crime."
+He described his activities as working undercover for LAPD detectives to help them identify and arrest corrupt police officers; in his words, "...it was to try and see if other officers could be inveigled into crime."
 The Martin letter, reproduced in full in the chapter "Afterword" in Black Dahlia Avenger III, went on to name "GH" on 17 separate occasions identifying him as a personal acquaintance of Martin's as well as of McCauley's, and named him as the killer of both Short and of a second lone woman, Louise Springer, the "Green Twig Murder" victim.
 Martin's letter claimed that both he and "GH" personally knew Springer and that he believed "GH" had also killed her.
-LAPD at that time was actively investigating the Springer and Black Dahlia murders and had publicly identified them as "probably connected".
+LAPD at that time was actively investigating the Springer and Black Dahlia murders and had publicly identified them as "probably connected."
 Springer was garroted on June 13, 1949, just two blocks from where Short's body was found in 1947.

 Included in the letter was the fact that LAPD, after being informed that "GH" knew victim Springer, brought "GH" in to be "grilled about the Springer murder."
-The Martin letter made it clear that "GH" was known and protected by law enforcement officers, and that they "let him go."
+The Martin letter made it clear that "GH" was known and protected by law enforcement officers and that they "let him go."
 Martin's instructions were that his letter was to be opened only in case of harm coming to either of his daughters.
 No harm came to either of them so the letter remained unreported and in the family's possession for 70 years until discovered and read by Martin's granddaughter.
+The information in the Martin letter reestablishes the timeline and the fact that LAPD undercover agent Martin named George Hodel to LAPD detectives in June/July of 1949.
+The letter established that LAPD suspected and brought Hodel in for questioning and "grilled" him on both the Louise Springer and Elizabeth Short murders some three months prior to his incest arrest of his daughter in October of that same year.